kokolegorille/app/README.md

 ## Prepare the building machine

 In this example.
 I use a intermediate server to build the release.
-The idea is to keeè the production server as untouched as possible.
+The idea is to leave the production server as untouched as possible.
 It only needs a database backend, and the release binaries.
 This can also be done directly on the production server.

 It should be setup close as the production server.